A warm welcome to Technology Enhanced Learning (TEL) at the University of Reading!

 Technology Enhanced Learning (TEL) is an overarching term used to describe how technology can support and help facilitate effective and engaging practice in teaching and learning, and is given a high priority at the University.

-Blackboard Learn (Bb) is the University’s web-based learning platform, which is the main system used to deliver teaching and learning online.
+Blackboard Learn (Bb) is the University’s online learning platform, which is the main system used to deliver teaching and learning online.

 Turnitin (accessed via Blackboard) is used for the online submission of assignments and checking students’ work for originality.

 You will find it useful to familiarise yourself with the university’s Teaching & Learning Framework 2021/22.

 1. Questions to ask your school, department or programme about TEL

 a) Before you start teaching with Blackboard (Bb), find out the following:

 - How does the programme/course use Bb to support teaching and learning?